roberto-bayardo/optimism/specs/system_config.md

 Version `0` embeds the current batch submitter ethereum address (`bytes20`) in the last 20 bytes of the versioned hash.

+Version `1`, which is allowed only following blob activation time, also embeds the batch submitter ethereum address (`bytes20`) in the last 20 bytes of the versioned hash.
+Additionally, the second byte, if equal to 0x1, indicates the batcher is allowed to use blob transactions, and must be 0 otherwise.

 In the future this versioned hash may become a commitment to a more extensive configuration, to enable more extensive redundancy and/or rotation configurations.